Christian Vieri: Early career

 Vieri started his playing career at Marconi Stallions.
 Upon his return to Italy in 1988, his first club was Santa Lucia, a team from Prato, where his first coach was Luciano Diamanti, the father of the player Alessandro Diamanti.
 The next year he became affiliated with Prato and scored several goals in the Campionato Nazionale Dante Berretti.

 The following year, he moved to Torino after being spotted by Serino Rampanti, who recommended him to the coach Sergio Vatta.
-The president of the Prato, Andrea Toccafondi, did not want to sell the promising striker.
+The president of Prato, Andrea Toccafondi, did not want to sell the promising striker.
 To convince him to sell Vieri to Torino, the Granata also had to buy the son of Toccafondi, Paolo, who was a goalkeeper.
 After a year in the Torino youth ranks, Vieri was given his first team debut at age 18, on 30 October 1991 in the 1991–92 Coppa Italia under Emiliano Mondonico; he scored the second goal in a 2–0 win for Torino against Lazio.
 On 15 December of the same year, he made his official debut in Serie A during the final minutes of a home game against Fiorentina (2–0).
 He would later score his first goal in the league in a match won 4–0 against Genoa.
 At the end of the 1991–92 season, Vieri would pick up a runners up medal as an unused substitute in the 1992 UEFA Cup final, lost on away goals to Ajax.

 In November 1992, Vieri was sold to Serie B club Pisa, scoring two goals in 18 appearances.
 He would only stay in Pisa for one season, moving to fellow Serie B side Ravenna for the 1993–94 season, where he scored 12 goals in 32 appearances.
 He was subsequently transferred to another Serie B club for the 1994–95 season, Venezia, where he scored 11 goals in 29 appearances.

 Serie A

 After three seasons in Serie B, Vieri returned to Serie A for the 1995–96 season, when he joined Atalanta, scoring 9 goals in 21 appearances across all competitions, also reaching the 1996 Coppa Italia final, where they lost out to Fiorentina.

 His first big move came when he was signed by Juventus from Atalanta for a fee of €2.5 million for the 1996–97 season.
 He made 23 appearances and scored 8 goals in Serie A, and six goals in ten matches in Europe, making him joint top scorer for Juventus that season along with Alen Bokšić.
-He ended his season at Juve by winning the Scudetto and starting in the 3–1 UEFA Champions League final loss to Borussia Dortmund.
+He ended his season at Juve by winning the Scudetto and starting in the 3–1 UEFA Champions League final loss to Borussia Dortmund; during the latter match, he had a goal controversially disallowed by referee Sándor Puhl for an alleged handball.